alex-roc/alex-roc/README.md

-# Hi 👋🏼, my name is Alex Ojeda Copa

-## Programmer and data scientist with over 10 years of practical experience
+# Programmer and data scientist with over 10 years of practical experience

 I develop software and data science projects for social and environmental purposes